kalim-git/PWC-Switzerland-Diversity-Inclusion-Power-BI-Virtual-Internship-/README.md

 ## Insights
 As shown by Data Visualization, It can be deduced that:
 - Overall, the company seems to have a good gender balance in terms of hiring, with women making up just under half (41%) of new hires.
 However, there is a significant disparity in promotion rates, with only 25% of promotions going to women.
+Specially from the Senior Manager level the gender gap keeps increasing.
 This suggests that there may be barriers in place that are preventing women from being promoted at the same rate as men.
+- It is noticiable that in executive roles men tends to get promotion in less time than women.
 - The turnover rate is higher for women than for men.
 This could be due to a number of factors, including the gender pay gap, a lack of opportunities for advancement, or a hostile work environment.
 - The average performance rating of the employees decreased from to in FY20.
 - Maximum hiring of employees is done from Switzerland ,France & Germany respectively, hence in order to increase diversity need to hire talented employees from different part of globe.